h2oai/h2ogpt/README.md

 If you encounter an error while building a wheel during the `pip install` process, you may need to install a C++ compiler on your computer.

+Now go back to normal [CPU](README.md#cpu) installation.

 #### Windows 10/11

-All instructions are same as for GPU or CPU installation, except also need C++ compiler by doing:
+Follow these steps, which includes the above GPU or CPU install step at one point:

 1. Install Visual Studio 2022 (requires newer windows versions of 10/11) with following selected:
    * Windows 11 SDK